 Mixed Faith Blessings

 We recognise that love often knows no religious boundary, and Jews do not just fall in love with other Jews.
 We hope that instead of the Jewish partner ‘marrying out’, the non-Jewish partner will be encouraged to ‘marry in,’ whether figuratively or literally.
 We do this by welcoming non-Jewish partners and spouses into our congregation as valued friends and sometimes as converts under our auspices.
 While the law does not authorise rabbis to solemnise mixed-faith marriages (whether mixed-sex or same-sex), Rabbi Rachel Benjamin is happy to perform blessings on such, provided that the non-Jewish partner is committed to building a Jewish home and to raising any shared children as Jews.
 Mixed faith blessings do not take place under a chuppah, and are different in structure and content to the Jewish marriage ceremony.
-To find out more about mixed faith blessings, and to discuss whether and how one might work for you, please contact Rabbi Frank.
+To find out more about mixed faith blessings, and to discuss whether and how one might work for you, please contact Rabbi Rachel Benjamin.

 Same Sex Weddings or Blessings